ofajs/ofa-v4-docs/docs/en/docs/get-started/common-function.md

-# Common Methods
+# Commonly Used Methods

 ## attr

-The `attr` method allows you to get or set the attribute of an element.
+`attr` method allows you to get or set the attributes of an element.

 ```html
 <div id="example" name="i am hello word">Hello World</div>